Dr Rebecca Lock

 Meet GPTQ Medical Educator, Dr Rebecca Lock

 Dr Rebecca Lock was born in Brisbane and grew up on the Gold Coast.
 She graduated in 2001 and commenced her general practice at Pomona Doctors Surgery on the Sunshine Coast in 2004.
-“I’ve been in the area ever since.
-I’m coming up to my thirteenth year in the current surgery at Cooroy,” she says.
+After thirteen years at the same surgery in Cooroy, Rebecca moved to Stonewall Medical Centre in 2018.

 “I started an arts degree at uni.
 I wasn’t sure what I wanted to do.
 I did a basic biology and biochemistry subject and I quite enjoyed them.
 When I got to my honours year in biochemistry, I realised that I didn’t enjoy being in a lab.
 I thought about what I ultimately wanted and medicine fitted with that.
 That’s when I applied for post-graduate medicine at The University of Queensland.”

 Drawn towards general practice

 “I wanted to have a specialty where I got to cover a wide range of things and do a little bit of everything.
 The idea of seeing people over the course of their life and having that continuity of care was really attractive to me.
 That led me towards general practice.”